axin-geo/IST303TeamProject_RFx/README.md

   - Convert XML data to JSON format.
   - Implement RFX info retrieval and display logic.

-[Continue with the rest of the tasks for other weeks as outlined above]
+- **Week 2 Tasks:**
+- Shift efforts towards creating a SQL database for tracking raster function ownership, alongside developing the user interface for the RFX owner page.

+- **Week 3 Tasks:**
+- Implement functionality for editing owner details and introduce a filtering feature to streamline searches on the Tool Owner page.

+- **Week 4-5 Tasks:**
+- Design and develop a comparison route page that facilitates the analysis of raster function changes between different ArcGIS Pro versions.

 ## Development Milestones

 We've established robust test plans and integrated testing throughout the development process to ensure functionality and reliability.
 We're also monitoring progress through a burn-down chart, adjusting tasks and timelines as needed to maintain momentum and achieve project milestones efficiently.
+By focusing on these structured tasks and adhering to our estimated timelines, we position ourselves to create a tool that not only tracks the evolution of raster functions within ArcGIS Pro but also enhances collaboration and transparency among stakeholders.

+## Decomposing User Stories Into Tasks:
+User Story A (Week 1): Create a database of all raster functions and their parameters in all previous ArcGIS Pro releases.

+Task A1: Design database schema.
+Task A2: Parse XML data for raster functions.
+Task A3: Convert XML data to JSON format.
+Task A4: Implement RFX info retrieval and display logic.
+User Story B (Week 2): Develop a Tool Owner page for raster function assignment.

+Task B1: Create SQL database schema for owner information.
+Task B2: Develop the UI for the RFX owner page.
+Task B3: Implement logic for assigning raster functions to owners.
+User Story C (Week 3): Enhance the Tool Owner page with search, filter, and update capabilities.

+Task C1: Implement search and filter functionality.
+Task C2: Develop UI elements for editing owner details.
+Task C3: Test search, filter, and update features for functionality and usability.
+User Story D (Week 4-5): Enable comparison of raster function changes between releases.

+Task D1: Design comparison logic.
+Task D2: Develop UI for comparison results.
+Task D3: Test comparison feature for accuracy and effectiveness.
+2. Milestone 1.0 Features:
+Milestone 1.0 will focus on establishing the foundational components of the application:

+A database containing information on raster functions and parameters.
+The initial version of the Tool Owner page with basic functionality.
+Basic search and filter capabilities on the Tool Owner page.
+3. Building Iterations for Milestone 1.0:
+Iteration 1 (Weeks 1-2):

+Complete tasks for User Story A and start User Story B.
+Total days of work: 10 days (accounting for an 80% velocity due to initial ramp-up and coordination).
+Iteration 2 (Weeks 3-5):

+Complete tasks for User Stories B (remaining), C, and D.
+Total days of work: 15 days (adjusting for continued learning and increased efficiency).

 ## Task Allocation